BolisettySujith/Random-Profiles-iOS-App/README.md

-# Ramdom Profiles iOS App
+# Random Profiles iOS App

 This is a sample iOS app which I made to learn iOS development.
 This app contains some cool  features like:
 - Infinite Scolling